 The Christmas Truce of 1914

 The most unusual account of such a time during war happened in 1914.
-Troops sat in trenches, suffering from the cold and the snow.
+Troops of both sides sat in trenches along nearly the entire country of France.
+The British and Scotts were on one side facing the German army on the other.
+Both sides were suffering from the cold, ice and snow.
 Men were afraid to lift their heads above the edge of the trench for fear of snipers on the other side.
 Yet in the cold night air on Christmas Eve, the British troops could hear a familiar song being sung…

 Stille Nacht!
 Heil'ge Nacht!
 Alles schläft; einsam wacht

 Cautious heads popped up above the British trenches, then back down again.
 But no shots rang out.
 Heads popped up again to take longer looks.
 Some of the Brits began to join in with the singing in English.
 The music on both sides got louder.
 Then came a round of applause and happy laughter from both sides of the battlefield.

 The German soldiers kept singing carols, and, before long, one of the Brits pointed to the enemy trench across the way.
 It looked like a Christmas tree was rising up out of the trenches.
 It had a few make-shift candles on it and was set up at the edge of the trench as voices called out, “No shoot!
 No shoot to-night, Jock!
 We sing tonight!"

 No shots were fired by either side for the rest of the night.
 Nor, did the firing start the next morning.
 Neither side wanted to start the killing again.

 On Christmas morning, the Brits were at breakfast, a cry was raised that a number of Germans had left their trenches.
 Springing to arms, the British soldiers could scarcely believe their eyes when they looked over the parapet and saw enemy soldiers standing in the open in front of their trenches, all unarmed.
 Some of the enemy shouted "No shoot!" and after a little, a number of British and Scotts also got out of their trench.